On Delhi Violence Main Accused, AAP, BJP Trade Allegations

-AAP leader Atishi tweeted today that "Ansar is a BJP leader", a say after the BJP's Manoj Tiwari alleged he had links with Delhi's ruling party.
-The party also released photos that showed Ansar with BJP leaders.
+AAP leader Atishi tweeted today that "Ansar is a BJP leader", a day after the BJP's Manoj Tiwari alleged he had links with Delhi's ruling party.
+AAP also released photos that apparently showed Ansar with BJP leaders.

 "The main accused in the Jahangirpuri riots - Ansar - is a BJP leader.
 He played a major role in getting BJP's candidate Sangeeta Bajaj to contest and plays an active role in BJP.
 It is clear that the BJP got the riots done.
 BJP should apologize to Delhiites.
 BJP is a party of goons," Atishi tweeted.